 Email : email@example.com

-I am looking forward to meeting all of you, working with you and your families, and helping all of you achieve your health goals.
+I am looking forward to meeting you and your families and addressing your chiropractic needs.